tahmid-al/fraud-detection-ml-logistic-rf/README.md

-Absolutely!
-Here’s your fully polished README.md — ready for copy-paste into your file:

-⸻

 # 💳 Fraud Detection ML: Logistic Regression & Random Forest

 This project focuses on detecting fraudulent financial transactions using **machine learning models**—specifically **Logistic Regression** and **Random Forest Classifier**—applied to a real-world dataset.
 It tackles **class imbalance** using techniques like `class_weight='balanced'` to improve recall on fraud cases.